Skip to main content

 Interview Format

-• Part 1: Group discussion of a healthcare scenario with ~5 other applicants (~30 min)
+• Part 1: a 30-minute group discussion of a healthcare scenario with five other applicants, observed by a silent assessor.

 Questions